collinkip/hello-collins/README.md

 # hello-collins
 new repository
-this is me here diong some good work and my friend playing pubg
+this is me here doing some good work and my friend playing pubg